RangS-1/RangSpreter/README.md

 # RangSpreter
 This is RangSpreter.
 The payloads that contains keylogger, screenshot and even webcam.
-This is for educational purposes and i don't

 - compatible with python3